SimonSubokLee/ston-docs-son/admin/filesystem.rst

 -  ``<FileSystem>``

-   -  ``OFF (default)`` Doesn't do anything.
+   -  ``OFF (default)`` Does nothing.

-   -  ``ON`` Mounts STON to the path of the ``Mount`` property.
+   -  ``ON`` STON will be mounted onto the path given by the ``Mount`` property.

-STON keeps the previous HTTP structure, but develops an expanded file system that accesses the cache module.
-Therefore, wherever the access is coming from, caching only happens once and is serviced with either HTTP or a file I/O.
-The File System is another way to access the cache module.
+This was developed in such a way that the existing HTTP structure is preserved, but a file system that can access the cache module is added.
+As such, regardless of where the access comes from, caching occurs only once and is given service by either HTTP or File I/O. The file system is a new bridge added that allows access to the cache module.

 .. figure:: img/conf_fs2.png
    :align: center

    HTTP and File I/O share a cache module.

-Not only HTTP, but also File I/O can access content in the origin server.
-By utilizing this method, you can increase the availability of solutions that are based on local files.
+The content on the origin server can be accessed not only by HTTP but also by File I/O. Using this, you can increase the availability of solutions that are based on local files.

 .. figure:: img/conf_fs3.png
    :align: center

    Any server is OK.

-The following are supported functions by the STON File System.
+The current list of functions that support the STON File System is as follows.

 ========= =============== ===========
 FUSE	  C	              LINUX